Nitrite: Structure

 The nitrite ion has a symmetrical structure (C2v symmetry), with both N–O bonds having equal length and a bond angle of about 115°.
 In valence bond theory, it is described as a resonance hybrid with equal contributions from two canonical forms that are mirror images of each other.
 In molecular orbital theory, there is a sigma bond between each oxygen atom and the nitrogen atom, and a delocalized pi bond made from the p orbitals on nitrogen and oxygen atoms which is perpendicular to the plane of the molecule.
 The negative charge of the ion is equally distributed on the two oxygen atoms.
 Both nitrogen and oxygen atoms carry a lone pair of electrons.
 Therefore, the nitrite ion is a Lewis base.

+In the gas phase it exists predominantly as a trans-planar molecule.

 Reactions

 Acid-base properties

 Nitrite is the conjugate base of the weak acid nitrous acid: